 Alaska Birth Records Search

-Alaskan birth records are private, and only the following people can obtain a copy of your birth certificate: you if are at least 14 years old with a school ID, your parents as listed on the birth record, your legal guardian, with proper paperwork or any third-part or legal representative must have notarized authorization with relationship to you listed.
+Alaska birth records are private, and only the following people can obtain a copy of your birth certificate: you if are at least 14 years old with a school ID, your parents as listed on the birth record, your legal guardian, with proper paperwork or any third-part or legal representative must have notarized authorization with relationship to you listed.

 Table of Contents

 It is quite easy to perform an Alaska birth record search using one of the many database portals available.
-Alaska also allows you to request copies through the mail, in person at two local offices or online.
+The state also allows you to request copies through the mail, in person at two local offices or online.
 When requesting a copy, you will need to have a valid, photo ID such as: Driver’s license, State or Federal ID, Passport, Military ID, Tribal ID.

-Types of Alaska Birth Records
+Types of AK Birth Records